observablehq/framework/examples/eia/docs/index.md

   </div>
 </div>

 <div class="note" style="font-size: 12px;">This page reenvisions parts of the US Energy Information Administration's <a href="https://www.eia.gov/electricity/gridmonitor/dashboard/electric_overview/US48/US48">Hourly Electric Grid Monitor</a>.
-Visit <a href="https://www.eia.gov/electricity/gridmonitor/about">About the EIA-930 data</a> to learn more about data collection and quality, the US electric grid, and balancing authorities responsible for nationwide electricity interchange.
-Special thanks to: <a href="https://observablehq.com/@enjalot">Ian Johnson</a>.
+Visit <a href="https://www.eia.gov/electricity/gridmonitor/about">About the EIA-930 data</a> to learn more about data collection and quality, the US electric grid, and balancing authorities responsible for nationwide electricity interchange.</p>